Start-up Pi out to slice the charging cord

 Pi chargers, about the size of a small table vase, operate on standard charging technology used in Apple or Android smartphones designed to be powered up wirelessly.

-But instead of cords or mats, the conical creation charges smartphones with magnetic waves.
+But instead of cords or mats, the conical creation charges smartphones via magnetic waves.

 Magnetic fields are an ideal way to safely send energy to portable electronics, said Pi chief technology officer Lixin Shi, who co-created the charger with John MacDonald.